-The goal of good academic advising is to encourage students to develop a spirit of academic inquiry and to help advance their academic goals and objectives shared in conversation.
-Advisors help students answer questions and reach sound decisions about their academic goals and program, provide accurate information, and help students take full advantage of College resources to achieve their goals.
+Advisors help students answer questions and reach sound decisions about their academic goals and program choices.
 The care and personal attention given to students in and out of the classroom is the foundation for successful learning in teaching and advising.

 Hartwick first-year students are assigned a faculty member to serve as their advisor.
 Our students must meet with their advisors prior to each course registration period, but students are encouraged to visit their advisors regularly.
 Advisors help their student plan a challenging, satisfying, and comprehensive program; and, assist in exploring career options and resources available for dealing with specific problems.
 Students may change advisors, majors or minors, by submitting a completed Advisor/Major/Minor Change Form through the Office of the Registrar.